-Members will receive up to two hours of paid release time per vaccine dose.
+Members will receive up to four hours of paid release time per vaccine dose.
 You must provide at least three days of advance notice to your principal/supervisor for any such absence so appropriate coverage can be arranged.
 You will need to provide documentation of the appointment as well as your receipt of the vaccine to your administrator.

 If I have side effects after taking the COVID-19 vaccine and feel sick, am I entitled to paid time off?

 Yes.
 You can take up to eight days of excused leave at full pay for symptoms related to vaccine side effects, such as: fatigue, fever, headaches, chills and nausea.
 However, if you are absent for more than two days, you must provide documentation showing you took a Polymerase Chain Reaction (PCR) COVID-19 diagnostic test during your leave period and the date you received your test results.
 You must use your CAR days for any additional time taken after receiving a negative test result or if you do not receive a COVID-19 test.